 In addition, in the ordinary course of their various business activities, the underwriters and their respective affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers and may at any time hold long and short positions in such securities and instruments.
 Such investment and securities activities may involve our securities and instruments.
 The underwriters and their respective affiliates may also make investment recommendations or publish or express independent research views in respect of such securities or instruments, and may at any time hold, or recommend to clients that they acquire, long or short positions in such securities and instruments.
 In addition, certain of the underwriters or their respective affiliates are lenders and/or arrangers under our warehouse loans, securitization facility administrative agents or investors, and flow forward agreement counterparties.
 For example, an affiliate of Morgan Stanley & Co.
-LLC is a lender under our warehouse funding facility.
-Additionally, Allen & Company LLC and certain of its employees and related parties are shareholders.
+LLC is a lender under our warehouse funding facility, Barclays Capital Inc. acted as structuring agent and bookrunner under our securitization facilities, and in connection with our revolving unsecured credit facility, affiliates of certain of the underwriters are expected to act as arrangers and bookrunners.
+Additionally, Allen & Company LLC and certain of its employees and related parties are stockholders.